giovdellap/VisualAnalytics/README.md

-# VisualAnalytics
+# Visual Analytics
 Project for the course of Visual Analytics A.A.
 23/24
 Student: Giovanni Della Pelle

 ## To run